dguo/sunrise-sunset-js/README.md

 })();
 ```

-The info is in this format.
+The response is in this format.
 Note that all times are in
 [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

 ```js